 Anti-poverty efforts that address the root causes of hunger, including unstable housing, lack of transportation options, and inadequate health care, must be a focus of ending food insecurity in Maryland.

 Find out more about how we’re engaging the Maryland General Assembly in conversations about how public benefits, supporting the food assistance safety net, stabilizing Maryland’s food system, strengthening economic stability, and eliminating barriers to food security lift up our entire state.
+Want to know more about the issues we advocated for last year?
+Check out our 2022 Legislative Agenda.

 As a government official, something that we do well is we can take money and we can put it here and put it there, but if you don’t have a partner who can operate the logistics, who can turn that check into needed resources, then you’re not able to be functional in meeting people’s needs.